West Virginia Colored Children's Home

-West Virginia Colored Children's Home, also known as the West Virginia Colored Orphans Home, the West Virginia Home for Aged and Infirm Colored Men and Women, and University Heights Apartments, was a historic school, orphanage, and sanatorium building located near Huntington, Cabell County, West Virginia.
+The West Virginia Colored Children's Home was a historic school, orphanage, and sanatorium building located near Huntington, Cabell County, West Virginia.
 It was the state's first social institution exclusively serving the needs of African American residents.
 The main structure, built in 1922–1923, was a three-story red brick building in the Classical Revival style.
 That building, located at 3353 U.S. Route 60, Huntington, West Virginia, was the last of a series of buildings that were constructed on the site.
-It was listed on the National Register of Historic Places in 1997.
+It was also known as the West Virginia Colored Orphans Home, Colored Orphan Home and Industrial School, the West Virginia Home for Aged and Infirm Colored Men and Women, and University Heights Apartments.
+It was listed on the National Register of Historic Places in 1997 but was demolished in 2011.